dexter2305/casually-scala/hello-cats-effect/README.md

 ## Properties of effect
   - describe the type of computation to be performed
   - describe the type of VALUE returned by the computation
-  - construction of effect should be separated from execution of effect
+  - construction of effect must be separated from execution of effect

 Monads/Properties | Type of computation  | Type of return value | Construction & Execution decoupled